-Although many applicants will have undertaken posts as Assistant or Research Psychologists, other comparable experience is just as relevant if it meets the criteria above, eg nursing in a mental health setting, or working as a care assistant.
+Although many applicants will have undertaken posts as Assistant or Research Psychologists, other comparable experience is just as relevant if it meets the criteria above - for example, nursing in a mental health setting, or working as a care assistant.
 Candidates whose experience is restricted to an academic research setting should ensure that they gain some familiarity with clinical populations and settings.
 Substantive voluntary posts may also be relevant, usually when these take place in statutory settings.

 Trainees are placed in north London: this area includes central London north of the Thames, and is bounded to the West by Hillingdon and Harrow, to the North by Barnet and Enfield, and to the East by Waltham Forest, Redbridge and Barking (very roughly, the area within the M25).
 Candidates who accept places on the course must be prepared to travel to placements within this catchment area.
 We do not place trainees in South London.

-For places at UCL applied to through the Clearing House we can only consider applicants who meet home or EU fees status.
-This means that applicants must have full UK or EU residency and not require a work permit.
-In addition, to be considered for entry to the course in September 2018, they must have been resident in the UK or EU from 1 September 2015 to 31 August 2018, for a purpose that is not wholly or mainly related to receiving full-time education during any part of this three-year period.
+In addition, to qualify for UCL home fee status, all applicants wishing to be considered for entry to the course in September 2022, must have been resident in the UK from 1 September 2019 to 31 August 2022, for a purpose that is not wholly or mainly related to receiving full-time education during any part of this three-year period.
 There are no exceptions to these rules.
-If in any doubt about their fee status, applicants should contact the UCL admissions office directly before making an application to the course.
+If in any doubt about their fee status, applicants should contact the UCL admissions office directly before making an application to the course

 Applicants for whom English is not their first language should consult our English language requirements which are set out on the application section of our website.

-Selection falls into several distinct phases: First, candidates' forms are screened and those which do not meet the basic entry criteria (eg the absence of GBC, no relevant experience, no home/EU fees status) are excluded.
-Subsequently each candidate's form is rated by members of course staff and regional supervisors in order to reach a decision about who to invite for interview.
-Selectors look for evidence of academic ability, and indicators of clinical aptitude (such as motivation, realism, appropriate preparation for training), and will pay particular attention to the candidates' personal statements.
+Candidates' applications are screened and those which do not meet the basic entry criteria (e.g. the absence of GBC, no relevant experience, no home fees status) are excluded.
+Subsequently each candidate's form is rated in order to reach a decision about who to invite for interview.
+Selectors look for evidence of academic ability, and indicators of clinical aptitude (such as motivation, realism, appropriate preparation for training), and will pay particular attention to the candidate’s personal statements.

-We interview about 120 applicants for around 40 places but this may be subject to change.
-Each candidate attends for a half day; the interviews focus on academic, clinical and professional issues (please check our website for an update on the interview procedure for 2018).
+Those selected for interview, are invited to attend for a half day of interviews.
+The interviews focus on academic, clinical and professional issues, and experts by experience issues.
 Interviews are designed to be challenging at the same time as giving applicants an opportunity to engage with the panel and show their best.
 Current trainees are available throughout the day to provide information about their experience of training.
 The course regrets that it cannot pay travelling expenses to those who attend for interview.

 We aim to ensure that applicants will not be disadvantaged in selection because of ethnicity, religion, gender, sexual orientation, social class, disability or age.
 The Course is particularly keen to ensure that trainee cohorts reflect the ethnic and cultural diversity of the population of London.
 We wish to encourage applications from suitably qualified individuals from ethnic minority backgrounds and are continuously reviewing our selection procedures to ensure that they do not inadvertently discriminate against some groups during the selection process.

-Current trainees are full-time employees of the health service and have annual leave and other benefits in line with usual NHS entitlements.
-On entry to the programme all trainees are paid on the first spine point of Band 6 of the Agenda for Change pay scales.
-Travelling expenses are paid for travel to placement, and University fees are paid directly by the NHS.
-A current trainee Job Description and Person Specification can be found in the application section of our website.
+For home fees NHS funded places, trainees are full-time employees of the health service and have annual leave and other benefits in line with usual NHS entitlements.
+On entry to the programme NHS funded trainees are paid on the first spine point of Band 6 of the Agenda for Change pay scales.
+For NHS funded trainees, travel expenses are paid for travel to placement and University fees are paid directly by the NHS.

 The course is three calendar years in length.
-Trainees are required to attend the induction period and the entire lecture and workshop programme throughout the three years of training.
+Trainees are required to attend the induction period and the entire lecture and workshop programme throughout the three years of training as part of their condition of employment.
 The length of the course cannot be reduced through the accreditation of prior learning or experience: all trainees are required to complete the full programme of training in order to qualify.

 During term-time, trainees spend three days a week on placement; the remaining two days are spent either on scheduled teaching in college or study/research.
 As far as is possible, academic teaching is integrated with placements.

 Placements are organised under the rubric of the BPS Accreditation criteria.
 This describes the basic competences trainees need to acquire, identifies a broad range of clinical contexts within which trainees need to work, and outlines the clinical populations with whom they need to gain experience.
 In this way trainees can expect to work with a diverse group of clients in a wide variety of contexts, gaining experience of a number of models and approaches.
-Although the new model does not include an "elective" third-year placement, trainee's clinical experiences and developing interests are closely monitored, and throughout the course placement allocation tries to balance training needs against personal preferences.
+Trainees’ clinical experiences and developing interests are closely monitored, and throughout the course placement allocation tries to balance training needs against personal preferences.
 The London region is richly supplied with training opportunities, having a very diverse population living in a wide variety of settings (from inner-city through suburban to semi-rural), a high concentration of teaching hospitals, a large number of innovative and "flagship" services and some of the largest departments of psychology in the country.
-Altogether there are approximately 700 psychologists involved in training in North London, with close links between the training scheme and clinical services.
+Altogether there are approximately 800+ psychologists involved in training in North London, with close links between the training scheme and clinical services.

 Teaching is undertaken by academic and clinical staff from the region as well as by course staff.
 Curriculum organisation reflects a helpful tension within the profession.
 On the one hand there are many areas of knowledge that can be applied across the field of clinical psychology (and which therefore generalise across clinical populations).
 However, it is also true that each speciality has its unique strengths and areas of expertise, and that a good training should take advantage of these.
 The programme tries to present topics within the broad framework of a biopsychosocial model and aims to foster in trainees an understanding of developmental pathways to both optimal functioning and psychological difficulties.
 These theoretical underpinnings are intended to equip trainees with coherent yet multi-faceted models with which to formulate presenting difficulties and adapt knowledge to novel clinical situations.
-In addition to lectures, trainees participate regularly in academic and clinical seminars.
-Both of these take place in small groups.
-The former represent an opportunity for learner-led discussions on academic issue; the latter give trainees the chance to present clinical material to their peers and to members of the staff team.
+In addition to lectures, trainees participate regularly in clinical, reflective practice and Social Graces seminars, which take place in small groups.
+Clinical seminars represent an opportunity to present clinical material to peers and members of the staff team; reflective practice seminars allow trainees to reflect on issues relevant to their personal/professional development; and Social Graces seminars give trainees the opportunity to critically reflect on key social realities.
 In the summer term of the third year a number of sessions in the academic programme are organised by the third year trainees themselves.
 We also finish each term with a conference and case presentation attended by the whole trainee cohort.
-Trainees are encouraged to identify their topic for the major research thesis at the end of Year 1.
-With teaching, guidance and supervision from staff and (in many cases) individuals with expertise in the chosen field, they develop their proposals in the early part of Year 2, and carry out the project through Years 2 and 3.
+Trainees are encouraged to identify their topic for the major research thesis in Term 2 of Year 1.
+With teaching, guidance and supervision from staff and (in many cases) individuals with expertise in the chosen field, they develop their proposals and submit these in the early part of Year 2, and carry out the project through Years 2 and 3.

-At the start of training, each trainee is allocated a Course Tutor, who has responsibility (throughout the three years of the course) for monitoring and supporting the trainee's academic, clinical and professional development.
+At the start of training, each trainee is allocated a Course Tutor, who has responsibility (throughout the three years of the course) for monitoring and supporting the trainee’s academic, clinical and professional development.
 Each trainee is also allocated a personal adviser: a clinician who is not otherwise involved in supervision and who can provide personal support, advice and advocacy.
-There are two extensions of the personal advisor scheme, offering additional support to gay and lesbian trainees, and to black and ethnic minority trainees.
+There are two extensions of the personal advisor scheme, offering additional support to trainees identifying as LGBT+, and to Black, Asian and minority ethnic trainees.
 Local psychologists are available to give advice about access to personal therapy.
 Finally, the college has a large and well-staffed student counselling service.

 The course is responsive to feedback from trainees and from clinical psychologists in the region.
 Each year there is an Annual Course Review attended by staff, trainees, service users and supervisors.
 In addition, each trainee cohort has representation on, and input to, all relevant course management committees and policy bodies.

-Within the Clinical Psychology Group the following staff have responsibility for the training course in clinical psychology:
+Within the Clinical Psychology Group the following staff have responsibility for the training course:

 Dr Kat Alcock